Platform Abstraction Layer¶

 Before PAL, platform guards were scattered through module files.
 Every new module author had to know which ESP32 API to call and remember to wrap it.
 PAL moves that knowledge to one place: modules call pal::millis(), pal::log(), pal::udp_bind(), and so on — the right implementation is selected at compile time inside Pal.h.

-Three-way platform switch¶
+Two-way platform switch¶

 | Macro | Platform | Toolchain |